 The wildfire danger in the Lac La Biche Forest Area remains EXTREME.

-The forecast tomorrow is for a high of 31 degrees, 15% humidity, and winds from the northwest at 20 km/hr.
+The forecast tomorrow is for a high of 29 degrees, 15% humidity, and winds from the west at 15 km/hr.
 There is a red flag weather warning in effect for tomorrow.
 This means the potential for blow up fires is extreme.
 Be very careful in the forest, and please abide by the fireban and quad restriction.
-There is no relief from the hot and dry conditions in the coming days.

 A Fire Ban and Off-Highway Vehicle Restriction has been issued in the Forest Protection Area of Alberta for most of central and northern Alberta, including the Fort McMurray, Lac La Biche, Slave Lake, Peace River, High Level, Grande Prairie, Whitecourt Forest Areas, as well as the majority of the Edson Forest Area.